Verifying Sampling Algorithms via Distributional Invariants: Introduction

-The above problem statement poses three main challenges that apply in particular to sampling algorithms: \begin{enumerate}[(C1),leftmargin=9mm] \item The output distribution must be established \emph{exactly}---approximations do not necessarily suffice. \item When coin flips occur inside \emph{loops}, the target distribution may only be achieved \emph{in the limit}. \item Sampling algorithms may take \emph{parameters} as input, requiring verification over \emph{infinite families of distributions}. \end{enumerate} We tackle these challenges by adopting a relatively recent trend---subsequently referred to as the \emph{distributional paradigm}---in the verification of \emph{finite-state} probabilistic systems~\cite{DBLP:conf/lics/AkshayGV18,DBLP:conf/cav/AkshayCMZ23,DBLP:conf/ijcai/0001CMZ24,DBLP:conf/birthday/AghamovBKNOPV25}.
-This paradigm takes a global perspective, treating distributions over system states as the primary objects of interest.
-It allows reasoning about properties like \enquote{Every day the chance of rain is $\leq 90\%$} which are not expressible in the more conventional state-centric approach (e.g.,~\cite[Chapter 10]{DBLP:books/daglib/0020348}).
-Let us now illustrate by means of an example how distributional reasoning facilitates the verification of sampling algorithms.
+Our problem statement poses three main challenges: \begin{enumerate}[(C1),leftmargin=9mm] \item The output distribution must be established \emph{exactly}---approximations do not necessarily suffice. \item When coin flips occur inside \emph{loops}, the target distribution may only be achieved \emph{in the limit}. \item Sampling algorithms may take \emph{parameters} as inputs, requiring verification over \emph{infinite families of distributions}. \end{enumerate} We tackle these challenges by adopting the \emph{distributional paradigm}~\cite{DBLP:conf/lics/AkshayGV18,DBLP:conf/cav/AkshayCMZ23,DBLP:conf/ijcai/0001CMZ24,DBLP:conf/birthday/AghamovBKNOPV25}, which treats distributions over program states as first-class semantic objects.
+This point of view enables reasoning about \emph{distributional invariant properties} such as \enquote{In every step, variable $x$ is non-negative with probability $\geq 0.9$}.
+Such properties are inexpressible in the more conventional state-centric approach to probabilistic verification (e.g.,~\cite[Chapter 10]{DBLP:books/daglib/0020348}).
+Distributional invariants turn out to be a natural fit for verifying sampling algorithms, as we illustrate next.

-\paragraph{Sampler Verification with Distributional Invariants: Von Neumann's Fair Coin.} Consider the problem of sampling an unbiased, i.e.\ uniform, random bit from a source of i.i.d.\ random bits with unknown bias $0 < p < 1$ towards, say, $0$.
-The following simple solution is due to Von Neumann~\citet{vonNeumann1951}: Extract two bits from the source; if they differ, return the value of the first (or of the second), otherwise discard the bits and start over.
-This algorithm is readily modeled as the program in \Cref{fig:vonNeumann} and, albeit simple, already presents challenges \ref{challenge1} and \ref{challenge2}.

-Under the distributional paradigm, the program's dynamics is the following infinite trajectory of \emph{reachable distributions} \footnote{ For $n > 0$, the $n$th vector in \eqref{eq:trajectory} is the product of the Markov chain's column-stochastic transition matrix with the $n{-}1$th vector.
-Some numbers have been rounded.
-The rightmost \enquote{$\omega$th} vector is the limiting distribution. } , illustrated here for $p = 0.4$ and the initial distribution with $Pr [\splitStateInline{0}{0}] = 1$:
+\paragraph{Sampler Verification with Distributional Invariants: Von Neumann's Fair Coin.} Consider the problem of sampling a uniform random bit from a source of i.i.d.\ random bits with unknown bias $p \in (0,1)$ towards, say, $0$.
+The following solution is due to Von Neumann~\cite{vonNeumann1951}: Extract two bits from the source; if they differ, return the first (or the second), otherwise discard the bits and start over.
+This is readily modeled as the program in \Cref{fig:vonNeumann}.
+Albeit simple, the algorithm already presents challenges \ref{challenge1} and \ref{challenge2}.
+Under the distributional paradigm, the program's dynamics is the following infinite trajectory of \emph{reachable distributions}, illustrated here for $p = 0.4$ and the initial distribution satisfying $Pr [\splitStateInline{0}{0}] = 1$: \footnote{ Some numbers have been rounded.
+The rightmost vector is the limiting distribution. }